GISSAL/ads-b/README.md

 *Description*

 Ingests preprocessed ADS-B CSV files produced by Tool #1 and creates point (aircraft waypoints) and line (aircraft flightlines) feature classes in an existing geodatabase workspace.
 Aircraft data located beyond user-defined horizontal (distance in miles) and vertical buffers (MSL altitude in feet) with the horizontal buffer file being written to the output geodatabase.
 Tool messaging includes data number of flightlines with a null value for aircraft N Number and total execution time.
 Several additional processing steps are also executed, including:
+* Checks to make sure waypoints exist within a buffered park boundary before proceeding and exits if none are present.
 * Converting original MSL altitude units in the aircraft waypoints table from meters to feet.
 * Calculating a new Alt_AGL field (altitude above ground level) in the aircraft waypoints table with values based on aircraft waypoint MSL altitudes minus corresponding terrain elevations from a user-supplied digital elevation model (DEM).
 * Adding new fields and values for the aircraft flightlines feature class including ICAO Address (retrieved from the aircraft waypoint table), Sinuosity, and LengthMiles.
 Sinuosity is calculated as the ratio of the curvilinear length of the flightline and the Euclidean distance between the first and last waypoint comprising the flightline and may be used later to identify specific types of flights, including straight line paths typical of commercial aircraft and regular curvilinear paths characteristic of survey flights.
 The field LengthMiles is the total length of the flightpath in miles.